 Toxins are literally everywhere.
-Sadly, this day and age it is so difficult to avoid them from the air we breath, the water we drink, the food we eat and, yes, the coffee we drink.
+Sadly, this day and age it is so difficult to avoid them from the air we breathe, the water we drink, the food we eat and, yes, the coffee we drink.
 This article is about the toxins in coffee and non toxic coffee.

-When you have finished reading this article, you will know all about the toxins in coffee, the effect they have and a good idea of non toxic brands to try.
+When you have finished reading this article, you will know all about the toxins in coffee, the effect they have and a good idea of non-toxic brands to try.

 Pull up a chair and let’s get some good coffee in you!